Corylus colurna

 Overview

-Corylus colurna is a medium to large, symmetrically pyramidal, deciduous tree reaching 40–60 feet (12–18 m) tall with a spread of 20–30 feet (6–9 m).
-Unlike the multi-stemmed, shrubby European hazel (C. avellana), this species develops a single, straight trunk with a symmetrical, pyramidal to conical crown—one of the most formally structured native trees of southeastern Europe.
-The bark is corky and deeply furrowed on mature trunks.
-Yellowish catkins 2–3 inches (5–8 cm) long dangle from branches in February–March.
-Leaves are broadly ovate, 3–6 inches (8–15 cm) long, dark green, coarsely doubly serrate.
-Small edible hazelnuts are enclosed in thick, fringed, spiny involucres (husks).
+Corylus colurna is a medium to large symmetrically pyramidal deciduous tree in the birch family (Betulaceae) reaching 40–60 feet (12–18 m) tall with a spread of 20–30 feet (6–9 m).
+Unlike the multi-stemmed shrubby European hazel (C. avellana), this species develops a single straight trunk with a symmetrical pyramidal to conical crown; mature specimens read as formally structured even in forest settings.
+The bark becomes corky and deeply furrowed on mature trunks, giving the lower trunk significant winter character.
+Yellowish pendulous catkins 2–3 inches (5–8 cm) long dangle from the branches in February–March, before leaf-out.
+Leaves are broadly ovate 3–6 inches (8–15 cm) long, dark green, coarsely doubly serrate.
+Small edible hazelnuts develop enclosed in thick fringed spiny involucres (husks) that are larger and more deeply-cut than those of the European hazel.
 Fall color is yellow.
 Growth rate is moderate at 12–18 inches (30–45 cm) per year.
-Highly tolerant of urban conditions—heat, drought, poor soil, alkaline soil, and pollution.
+Hardy to zone 4.
+The species tolerates urban conditions including heat island exposure, drought, poor soil, alkaline soil to pH 8.0, and air pollution, which is a combination uncommon among shade-tree species of this mature scale.
 No significant pest or disease problems.
-Resistant to eastern filbert blight.
-The symmetrical pyramidal form and urban tolerance make this an underused street tree.
+Resistant to eastern filbert blight (Anisogramma anomala), the disease that limits commercial C. avellana plantings in North America.
+The symmetrical pyramidal form combined with urban-stress tolerance suits this species to street-tree use where most comparable shade trees would fail.

 Native Range

-Corylus colurna is native to southeastern Europe and western Asia, from the Balkans through Turkey to Iran, occurring in mountain forests from 1,500 to 6,000 feet (450–1,800 m).
+Corylus colurna is native to southeastern Europe and western Asia, from the Balkans through Turkey to Iran, where it occurs in mountain forests from 1,500 to 6,000 feet (450–1,800 m).

 Suggested Uses

-Planted as a street tree, shade tree, and specimen in urban landscapes, parks, and large gardens at 20–25 foot (6–7.5 m) spacing.
-The symmetrical pyramidal form, urban tolerance, and disease resistance make this one of the most reliable underused street trees.
-Functions in parking lot islands, median strips, and plazas where heat and poor soil challenge other species.
-The corky bark and pendulous catkins provide winter interest.
-Not suitable for small gardens due to the large mature size.
+Grown as a street tree, shade tree, and specimen in urban landscapes, parks, and large gardens at 20–25 foot (6–7.5 m) spacing.
+The symmetrical pyramidal form, urban-stress tolerance, and disease resistance make this species a strong street-tree option in municipal-planting contexts where disease pressure eliminates other candidates.
+Parking lot islands, median strips, and plazas match the species tolerance for heat, restricted root space, and poor alkaline soils.
+Corky deeply-furrowed bark and pendulous winter catkins carry winter ornamental interest through the dormant season.
+Small residential gardens are not suitable given the 40–60 foot mature height and the 20–30 foot crown spread; the species needs room to develop the pyramidal form.

 How to Identify

-Distinguished from C. avellana by the single-trunked tree form (versus multi-stemmed shrub), the larger size (40–60 feet / 12–18 m versus 8–15 feet / 2.4–4.5 m), the corky bark, and the spiny nut husks.
-Distinguished from Carpinus betulus (European hornbeam) by the catkins (versus hop-like fruit clusters), the corky bark, and the coarser leaf texture.
-The symmetrically pyramidal, single-trunked tree with corky bark and pendulous winter catkins is diagnostic.
+Separated from C. avellana (European hazel) by the single-trunked tree form at 40–60 feet mature size (versus the multi-stemmed shrub form at 8–15 feet of C. avellana), by the corky deeply-furrowed mature bark, and by the spiny deeply-fringed nut husks.
+Separated from Carpinus betulus (European hornbeam) by the pendulous catkins (versus the hop-like fruit clusters of Carpinus), by the corky bark (versus the smooth fluted bark of Carpinus), and by the coarser leaf texture.
+Symmetrically pyramidal single-trunked tree with corky bark and pendulous yellow winter catkins confirms identification.

 Appearance